vrunm/QA_squad_test/README.md

 The rate of convergence of the Adam optimizer is the fastest.

-We can conclude the **empirical order of convergence** of the optimizers:
+We can conclude the **Empirical Order of convergence** of the optimizers:
 AdamW > RMSprop > NAG > SGD (Momentum) > SGD